cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-civil-rights-networking-i.md

 After some research, I chose the [VPS S](https://avoro.eu/de/vps) plan from [Avoro](https://avoro.eu/en), part of [dataforest GmbH](https://dataforest.net) in Germany.
 The plan costs €5.50 per month and includes a 4 vCPU, 8 GB RAM instance with IPv4 and IPv6 support.
 These specifications align perfectly with the [recommendations](https://nym.com/docs/operators/nodes/preliminary-steps/vps-setup) in the Nym operators guide.

-Things to Note About Avoro: At the moment you'll need to contact Avoro's support team to enable an IPv6 address, as their web interface doesn't currently support self-service for this feature.
+Things to note about avoro: At the moment you'll need to contact Avoro's support team to enable an IPv6 address, as their web interface doesn't currently support self-service for this feature.
 The web interface may show a DNS name like `v0000000000.v-server.me`, but this resolves to a different IP than the one displayed.
 Avoro's support clarified that the subdomain or hostname is purely symbolic and not functional.
 To handle this, I used [Duck DNS](https://www.duckdns.org), a free and simple solution for setting up a DNS entry.